Recessive/Notes/WebDev/Frontend/React/Concepts/React Component.md

 ---
 tags:
-  - react
-  - webdev
+  - webdev/react
 link: https://www.w3schools.com/react/react_components.asp
 ---
 Independent reusable code.
-Are essentially immutable functions that return HTML (sometimes are also classes)
+Are essentially immutable functions that return HTML (can also be classes).
+Should be pure

 To create a component, either declare a standard js/ts function, or create a class that inherits from `React.Component`: